JMaynor/homepage/src/site/notes/Movies/Goodfellas (1990).md

 Lots of Sopranos in this one.
 I've only seen a few things [[People/Lorraine Bracco\|Lorraine Bracco]] has been in (Goodfellas and Sopranos are the only that come to mind), but I like her in particular.
 She's a great actress.
 Loved the scene where she's shouting at [[People/Ray Liotta\|Ray Liotta]] outside the store in front of all his crime friends.
 Liotta was great as well of course, the narration in particular.
 But just saying I quite enjoyed Bracco's performance.

-I will say, I've seen Goodfellas twice.
+I've seen Goodfellas twice.
 The first was years ago, well before I had seen Sopranos.
 And I will say, I got a lot more from the movie after being more aware of the whole *thing*.
 The crime family dynamics, the slang, etc.